Sanderkk/CustomerDrivenProject/README.md

     `` docker exec -it timescaledb psql -U postgres -c 'CREATE DATABASE FishFarm;' ``

+    *NB!
+FOR WINDOWS: We have experienced problems running this command in Windows CMD.
+Using Powershell should resolve this issue.*

 3. For using the database, a user with access is needed.
 We will here use the default superuser.
 This is not recommended for a production case, but will suffice in our prototype application.

 4. We need to create the data tables.
 The tables are defined in the `database.sql` file under `backend/src/Database/database.sql`.
 We use this sql script for creating the tables.
 The `database.sql` file should be in the current directory of the interactive terminal used.
 Then run the command below to create the needed tables.